DeedeeSRB/unb-booking-plugin/README.md

 ### Rooms to-be-booked widget

 This widget will allow to display ALL your bookable (currently available or unavailable) rooms.

-...Options
-...Maximum number of rooms in the list (min: 1, max: 100)
+Options: Maximum number of rooms in the list (min: 1, max: 100)

 ## Settings

 ### Default settings

 You can pick the default setting of your products (for now just "room") in the admin settings page.

 ## To be Added

+### Widgets

+#### Room details page widget

+This widget will allow to display all your rooms details "price", "maximum number of visitors", "minimum number of visitors", and "amenties".

+#### Room search widget

+This widget will allow to display a search function using filters such as availavlity time and room details.

 ### Settings

 You will be able to add your custom booking products with their own attributes using this plugin.

+You can pick the default currency of your website in the plugin general page.